 Adrian's Story

 Adrian joined Watsi on March 12th, 2013.
-Six years ago, Adrian joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Adrian's most recent donation supported Night, a 5 year old girl from Kenya, to fund a craniotomy so she can grow up healthy.
+Seven years ago, Adrian joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Adrian's most recent donation supported Srey Vin, a 22-year-old mother from Cambodia, to fund surgery to remove a large tumor from her mandible.

 Impact